Skip to content

 - Created automatically using factory methods (for normal usage)

-When ``backend`` is provided, the executor uses the provider-agnostic
+When ``backend`` is provided, the executor uses that

-can auto-select a backend via ``BackendSelector`` at execution time.
+executor auto-selects a backend via ``BackendSelector`` at execution

 Args: